 A doctor's opinion of their reviewer was closely related to their likelihood of making changes to their practice and their overall opinion of RPR.
-Of the doctors who had made changes to their practice, 93% considered their reviewer demonstrated the appropriate skills to evaluate their practice compared to 68% of those who had not made changes.
+Of the doctors who considered their reviewer demonstrated the appropriate skills to evaluate their practice, 49% made changes to their practice compared to 18% who did not think the reviewer had the required skills.